anav-dev/runner-crush/assets/docs/test/TESTING.md

         </details>

-    2. On Contact page, 'back-to-top' arrow has wrong style.
+    2. On the Contact page, 'back-to-top' arrow has wrong style on both big and small screens.

         <details>
         <summary>Click here to see Arrow CSS bug</summary>